-- 2 ounces Noilly Prat dry vermouth
+- 2 ounces Noilly Prat dry vermouth (or Lillet Blanc)

-- 1/2 ounce Bénédictine
+- ¼–½ ounce Bénédictine

-- Herbsaint or absinthe wash
+- Absinthe or Herbsaint wash

 Stir with ice and strain into a chilled, Herbsaint-washed cocktail glass.
 Express orange garnish.

-I’ve found that it’s very easy to overdo both the Bénédictine and Herbsaint.
-Many recipes follow the Savoy model, which calls for a 2:1 vermouth:Bénédictine blend, but this 4:1 seems much better balanced (and probably helps to hold down the sense of sweetness.)
+I’ve found that it’s very easy to overdo both the Bénédictine and the absinthe.
+Many recipes follow the Savoy Cocktail Book model, which calls for a 2:1 vermouth:Bénédictine blend, but 4:1, or even 8:1, seems much better balanced (and helps to mitigate the sense of sweetness.)

-But back to the name, how did Chrysanthemum get that name?
+But back to the name: how did Chrysanthemum get that name?